aavotins/HiQBioDiv_EGVs/docs/02-Utilities.md

 - [`download_raster_templates()`](https://aavotins.github.io/egvtools/reference/download_raster_templates.html) — fetch template rasters from Zenodo repository
 and place them in user specified location on disk, or by default - the one we used.
-By default this functions links to [version 2.0.0](https://zenodo.org/records/14497070) of the dataset;
+By default this function links to the [version 2.0.0](https://zenodo.org/records/14497070) of the dataset;

 - [`download_vector_templates()`](https://aavotins.github.io/egvtools/reference/download_vector_templates.html) - fetch template vector grids/points from Zenodo
 repository and place them in user specified location on disk, or by default - the one we used.
-By default this functions links to [version 1.0.1](https://zenodo.org/records/14277114) of the dataset;
+By default this function links to the [version 1.0.1](https://zenodo.org/records/14277114) of the dataset;

 - [radius_function()](https://aavotins.github.io/egvtools/reference/radius_function.html) — extracts
 summary statistics from raster layers using buffered polygon zones of multiple